Coupling of plasmons to the two-magnon continuum in antiferromagnets: Polarization

 where

 is the polarization operator expanded up to second order in spin operators.
 We have decomposed the polarization tensor into the isotropic part $\bm \pi$ and the traceless part $\bm \Gamma$.
 The allowed components of this tensor are determined by lattice symmetries, and are modified in the presence of spin-orbit coupling.
 In this work we consider only the isotropic part $\bm\pi$, which does not require spin-orbit coupling and is non-zero for any bond where its center is not a center of inversion.
+Microscopically, this is the exchange-striction mechanism arising from the symmetric spin exchange interaction \cite{sergienkoFerroelectricityMagneticEPhase2006,bolensTheoryElectronicMagnetoelectric2018}

-The direction of $\bm \pi$ is set by the crystal symmetries \cite{seifertOpticalExcitationMagnons2019,bolensTheoryElectronicMagnetoelectric2018}, whereas its magnitude depends on the microscopic details.
+The direction of $\bm \pi$ is set by the crystal symmetries \cite{moriyaTheoryLightScattering1967,seifertOpticalExcitationMagnons2019,bolensTheoryElectronicMagnetoelectric2018}, whereas its magnitude depends on the microscopic details.
 Generally, the polarization $\bm\pi_{ij}$ between sites $i,j$ is mediated by an additional site $k$ which mediates the hopping and breaks the inversion symmetry for this specific bond.
 One can then write $ \bm \pi_{ij} = g_{ij}a_{ij}(\bm e_{jk} - \bm e_{ki})$ \cite{zhuSpinorbitCouplingElectronic2014}, where $g$ is a parameter describing the polarization amplitude, $a_{ij}$ is the bond length and $\bm e_{ij}$ is the unit vector between atoms $i$ and $j$.
 Within a Fermi-Hubbard model at half filling it is possible to derive the polarization amplitude as $g_{ij}= 8e t_{ij}t_{jk}t_{ki}/U^3$, where $e$ is the electron charge, $t_{ij}$ is the hopping amplitude between $i$ and $j$, and $U$ is the Coulomb repulsion \cite{zhuSpinorbitCouplingElectronic2014}.
 Note that this expression was derived in the Mott insulating limit, and therefore $t/U\ll1$.
 In this work, we will consider the polarization amplitude $g_{ij}$ to be a phenomenological parameter.